BrettDrawsStuff/Nanoid2.0/README.md

 4. Connect Nanoid via USB-C
 5. Click Upload

 > If the upload fails, hold the BOOT button, press and release RESET, then try uploading again.
+If there is something more than that, asking Claude may be helpful.

 ---